ge-flight-analytics/EmsApi.Client/README.md

 }
 ```

-## Access different API functions through properties on the EmsApiService object.
+## Access different API functions through properties on the EmsApiService object

 Access to different API routes is exposed through various properties on the EmsApiService class.
 For instance,
 to query the database you would use the `api.Databases` property, and call one of the methods on that object.